aklein1995/Multi-Agent-Reinforcement/README.md

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!

 For more information about the project itself, I encourage you to read the `DRLND_P3_Report.pdf`.
 If you still have more questions, do not hesitate and contact me.

+The result of one of the succesfull test its showed at `tennis_evaluation_agents.mkv`.
+Donwload and show the agents perform!